William Hamlet the Elder

 An advertisement in Jackson’s Oxford Journal in 1785 stated that William Hamlet was ‘From Abroad’.
 His birthplace remains a mystery but the Bath Abbey Register has revealed that ‘William Hamlet a Negro’ was baptized on 11 November 1772.
 His parents are not recorded nor did he have a sponsor.
 He would by then have been in his early twenties; several similar baptisms are recorded around that time.
 Perhaps William arrived on these shores from somewhere like Bermuda after serving time in the Royal Navy.

-The next official record for Hamlet is his marriage on 17 April 1779 at St Thomas’s Salisbury to eighteen year old Elizabeth Morgan (bapt.1761).
-Elizabeth was illiterate so the register was signed by her mark.
+The next official record for Hamlet is his marriage on 17 April 1779 at St Thomas’s Salisbury to eighteen year old Elizabeth Morgan (bapt.
+1761).
+Elizabeth was illiterate so the register was signed with her mark.
 Presumably Hamlet had in the interim moved from Bath to Salisbury.

 Just over eight months later on 21 December 1780 their first child, William, was baptised in the same church.
 They went on to have four more children: Thomas (baptised 29 October 1783), Elizabeth and George, presumably twins (baptised 31 August 1788) and Charles (baptised 27 December 1792).